Contrast-Security-OSS/DeveloperLearnGuide/docs/Log4Shell/Overview.md

 - [Contrast Protect](https://www.contrastsecurity.com/contrast-protect) defend the applications against the underlying vulnerability.
 This means, Contrast was protecting you against the log4j vulnerability long before it was disclosed as a CVE.

-- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) & [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) can identify that the application uses the vulnerable version of log4j.
+- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) & [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) can identify that the application uses the vulnerable version of Log4j.
 Our runtime context also allows you to identify which applications use JMSAppender, the specific class that can be exploited using this CVE.

 - [Contrast Assess](https://www.contrastsecurity.com/contrast-assess) application security detects the underlying vulnerability in applications.
 This means, Contrast will find the next application vulnerability like this one, before it becomes a disclosed CVE or major incident.

+- [Contrast Serverless](https://www.contrastsecurity.com/contrast-serverless) can not only detect Lambda functions with vulnerable versions of this library but can also verify whether these functions are vulnerable to Log4Shell.